Cognitive Behavioral Therapy

 Everyone is different, which means that there’s no universal way to deal with addiction.
 However, some methods work more often than others.
-One example is cognitive behavioral therapy also known as CBT.
+One example is cognitive behavioral therapy, also known as CBT.
 Despite being an effective way to deal with addiction, most people don’t know much about behavior counseling.

 What Is CBT?

 This counseling method is a type of psychotherapy or talk therapy.
-The goal in talk sessions is to modify dysfunctional thoughts, behaviors, and emotions to boost happiness.
+The goal of talk sessions is to modify dysfunctional thoughts, behaviors, and emotions to boost happiness.
 The counseling sessions are different from psychoanalysis, which focuses mainly on childhood wounds that cause problems in adulthood.
-Instead, behavior therapies focus on encouraging patients to challenge their own distorted thoughts and change destructive behaviors.
+Instead, behavior therapies focus on encouraging patients to challenge their distorted thoughts and change destructive behaviors.

 One reason why people with addiction benefit so much from behavior therapies is because of the rapid results.
 When experts compare behavior methods to other types of counseling, they note that behavior therapies show the quickest results.

 The average number of sessions people need to benefit from CBT is only 16.
 By comparison, other therapies, such as psychoanalysis, can take years.
 When dealing with issues that are as time-sensitive as addiction, it’s important to get help sooner rather than later.

 Although results can appear shortly after starting behavior therapies, it’s important to continue the sessions.
 Only a therapist can make the decision when to end sessions.
 As a result, behavior therapies are typically open-ended.